smpimentel/bikesharing/README.md

 # Bikesharing Visulization with Tableau

 ## Overview
-The purpose of this project was to analyze bike sharing data that we got from the Citi Bike Website (link below).
-The data presented below was collected from the Citi Bike Sharing website and is collected from the New York City area.
-The hope was to gain a better understanding of the bike sharing success and the demographic that use it the most, and if it is a business that could be profitable in Iowa.
+The purpose of this project was to analyze bike sharing data obtained from the Citi Bike website (link below).
+The data presented was collected from the Citi Bike Sharing website and is from the New York City area.
+The aim was to gain a better understanding of the bike sharing success and the demographic that uses it the most, and to assess whether it could be a profitable business in Iowa.
 ### Data Link
 https://ride.citibikenyc.com/system-data
 ### Tableau Link to our Findings